-The Third Department's Law Research Department hires ten Appellate Court Attorneys to oneyear terms.
+The Third Department's Law Research Department hires ten Appellate Court Attorneys to one-year terms.
 These Attorneys will research and analyze legal questions and issues, prepare preliminary reports and confidential memoranda, check for accuracy of citations, and perform other related duties as directed by the Chief Appellate Court Attorney.
 Salary ranges from \$68,800 to \$80,850, depending on experience.

 The Third Department typically accepts applications between the end of July and the beginning of September.
 While hard-copy applications are accepted, the court prefers online applications.
-These positions will be announced here:
+These positions will be announced on the Third Department's employment opportunities webpage.